 Also found in the grounds are a number of lakes, pagodas (Sir William Chambers’ 1762 Great Pagoda is the most famous), temples, arches and gateways, together with over 20 different formal gardens (for example the Japanese, rock and rose gardens).

 One of Kew's recent additions is a 200-metre aerial treetop walkway.
 At a height of 18 metres, the walkway allows visitor to study the ecosystem of the forest canopy.
 Unsurprisingly, it is also a hit with children.

-Another new attraction is The Hive, a 17-metre tall recreation of a bees' hive made of 170,000 aluminium parts and 1,000 LEDs.
+Another recently added attraction is The Hive, a 17-metre tall recreation of a bees' hive made of 170,000 aluminium parts and 1,000 LEDs.
 This multi-sensory experience allows visitors to understand the secret lives of bees.

 May 2019 saw the opening of Kew latest attraction for children: a huge playground to the north of the estate called The Children's Garden.

 Kew has a number of coffee shops and eateries.
 The cafes are good value and, perhaps unsurprisingly, have committed to using eco-friendly ingredients and packaging.
-The Orangery's self-service restaurant is well-appointed, but gets very busy and serves average food; better to bring a picnic.
+The Orangery's self-service restaurant is well-appointed, while the new multi-sensory Family Kitchen & Shop is a good place for pizza and ice cream.